NephosIntegration/Formula.SimpleRepo/README.md

 constraints.Add("MyValue", "NULL");
 ```

-The implicitly / assumed null is a programatic decision within the library.
+The implicitly / assumed null is a programmatic decision within the library.
 So this is the least desirable means of producing a null constraint.
 If a value is considered to be `empty` for a datatype that doesn't support empty _(such as strings)_, it will be assumed this is to be a null constraint.

 ```c#